jschneidewind/Water-Splitting/README.md

 # Overview

-This repository contains original data and analysis code for "Two-photon water splitting at a molecular ruthenium complex".
+This repository contains original data and analysis code for "Two-photon, visible light water splitting at a molecular ruthenium complex".

 The publication (open access) is available [here](https://doi.org/10.1039/D1EE01053K) and you can directly access the PDF file [here](https://github.com/jschneidewind/Water-Splitting/blob/master/Documents/Paper_d1ee01053k.pdf).